headwinds/headwinds/README.md

 Loblaw Digital does not use Github although I'm a big fan of it especially co-polit.

 Depending on the task, I've been writing small Java, Go, and Python programs aka micro-services that monitor our feed servers and SQL database through evented systems.
+I also spend more time herding cats than code.

-## Worl/Play
+## Work/Play

 Over the last 2 years, I've been collaborating off and on with David & Nick to create a new media sharing app (Expo/React Native) and hobby social network (NestJS & PostgreSQL).